atakansn/adonis-rabbit/README.md

 ### Creating a preload file

-1. In the CLI, type: `node ace make:prldfile rabbit`
+1. In the CLI, type: `node ace make:preload rabbit`
 2. Select `( ) During HTTP server`

 This is will create `start/rabbit.ts`.